 Scams and doorstep safety

-If you or someone is in immediate danger, call 999
+Phone the emergency services on 999 if you or someone is in immediate danger

 Ways to keep yourself safe